 How do I contact the Ethics Committee?

-For more information you may contact the Ethics Committee by calling 306-765-6414 or by clicking firstname.lastname@example.org.
+For more information you may contact the Ethics Committee by calling 306-765-6414 or by clicking email@example.com.
 If you believe you are dealing with an ethical dilemma, you can complete an Ethical Dilemma Submission Form and submit it to the Committee by email.
-To submit an application to have a research project approved by the Ethics Committee, send an email request to email@example.com to receive an application form.